barnden/bigint.luau/README.md

       - `d_A` is the private key which is a randomly chosen element of $E[\mathbb{Z}/p\mathbb{Z}]$,
       - `Q_A` is the public key defined as the point $G \cdot d_A$,
       - `H_m` is the hashed message
+  - `CurveMath.signature.ecdsa.ASN1DER(r: BigInt, s: BigInt): string`
+    - Converts the public key from an ordered pair $(r, s)$ into a ASN.1/DER encoding
-  - `CurveMath.signature.ecdsa.verify(curve: Curve, G: Point, n: BigInt, H_m: BigInt, r: BigInt, s: BigInt): boolean`
+  - `CurveMath.signature.ecdsa.verify(curve: Curve, G: Point, n: BigInt, Q_A: Point, H_m: BigInt, r: BigInt, s: BigInt): boolean`
     - Determines whether the provided $(r, s)$ constitute a valid ECDSA signature for the hashed message `H_m` on the given curve.
       - `G` is a base point on $E[\mathbb{Z}/p\mathbb{Z}]$ such that $\mathrm{ord}(G)$ is prime,
       - `n` is the order of the base point $G$ (see above),
+      - `Q_A` is the public key,
       - `H_m` is the hashed message,
       - `r` and `s` is the ECDSA signature